dseguy/clearPHP/rules/no-return-void.md

 <!-- Good Practices -->
 # No Return Void

-Returning is optional in PHP.
+Returning is optional in `PHP`.
 When the interpreter reaches the end of the method, it simply `return null` by default.
 It is also possible to simply `return`, which will `return null`.

 However, it seems too bad that the return has been coded, and not the expected value.
 Most of the time, a boolean or a default value will be expected.
-It is recommended to explicitely `return null;` if nothing better is available.
+It is recommended to explicitly `return null;` if nothing better is available.

 ## Rule Details